Did you know that pomegranates are around for picking just a few magical months in the fall?

 Pomegranate Picking Pro Tips

-• Call ahead to make sure there’re poms on the trees: It’s a short season and weather conditions can influence availability and ripeness.
+- Call ahead to make sure there are poms on the trees: It’s a short season, and weather conditions can influence availability and ripeness.

 How to know when pomegranates are ripe

-Pomegranates are ripe when they go from round to more square and chunky looking.
-When you pick them up they will feel heavier than they look.
+Pomegranates are ripe when they go from round to more square and chunky-looking.
+When you pick them up, they will feel heavier than they look.
 And the shiny skin will take on a more matte finish.
 They’ll keep for a week or so on the counter or up to a month in the refrigerator.
-You can also remove the seeds (called arils) and freeze them for many months.
+You can also remove the seeds (also called pips or arils) and freeze them for many months.
 My kids love eating them frozen or as part of a smoothie.

 The bottom line on pomegranate picking with kids